Emily3403/isisdl/README.md

 This can be either done in a virtual environment or globally (even with root).

+Please note that the `~/.local/bin` directory must be in the PATH, otherwise

 # Manual

 This method should only be used when developing as it does **not** provide any benefit if you are not developing.